 - Travel the rest of the PCH to Los Angeles.

-- Stay for a few days in Los Angeles to visit Disney Land and some R&R on the beach before flying home.
+- Stay a few days in Los Angeles to visit Disney Land and some RandR on the beach before flying home.

-We had 16 days off work to fit it all in, and we saw a lot more things than that list above.
-In fact, the trip far exceeded our expectations.
+We had 16 days off work to fit it all in, and we saw many more things than that list above.
+The trip far exceeded our expectations.